otagobioinformaticsspringschool/2024/index.md

 ### Registration

 Expressions of interest are CLOSED.

 <!--Please register your interest in attending by filling out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdjpaKf9xzHz29ZpvPT6n5j_GABaQtOvOxnUbtVo1UxaIEC-w/viewform?usp=sf_link)**. -->

-Expressions of interest close 5pm 1st September (NZ).
-We will inform all applicants by 15th September if they were successful or not.
+Expressions of interest closed 5pm 1st September (NZ).
+All applicants were emailed by 15th September if they were successful or not.
+If you didn't receive an email please get in touch.

 ## Curriculum